-\textbf{Latency breakdown comparison.} We present a detailed breakdown of the training iteration latency in \autoref{fig:latency_bk_metis}.
+\textbf{Latency breakdown comparison.} For heterogeneous setting 3, we present a detailed breakdown of training iteration latency in \autoref{fig:e2e_metis} (right).
 Compared to Metis, \sys incurs slightly higher communication overhead, primarily due to its increased demand for tensor model and data parallel communication.
 However, \sys significantly reduces pipeline bubble time.
-This advantage arises because Metis’s design necessitates a high degree of pipeline parallelism and large micro-batch sizes, inevitably increasing bubble time.
-In contrast, \sys efficiently mitigates this problem by reducing the number of pipeline stages, and increasing the number of micro-batches, thus achieving superior performance than Metis.
+Metis’s design necessitates a high degree of pipeline parallelism, inevitably increasing bubble time.
+In contrast, \sys efficiently mitigates this problem by incorporating tensor model parallelism and reducing the number of pipeline stages, thus achieving superior performance.

-\textbf{Large-scale simulation.} To further evaluate \sys on larger models and cluster configurations, we simulate the performance of \sys, Metis, and Galvatron on a large-scale cluster consisting of 240 heterogeneous GPUs with \textsc{Llama (30B)} and \textsc{Llama-2 (70B)} models.
-Detailed cluster information is provided in Appendix \ref{app:exp_setup}.
-As illustrated in~\autoref{fig:vsmetis} (middle and right), \sys exhibits superior performance on the large-scale cluster with different model sizes, achieving performance improvements of 1.6$\times$ and 1.9$\times$ relative to Metis, and 2.7$\times$ and 3.3$\times$ relative to Galvatron.
-Additionally, the search algorithms of Metis and Galvatron fail to efficiently identify high-performance parallelism strategies in large-scale clusters, requiring hours to complete.

-\textbf{More experimental results.} We present additional comparisons between our scheduling algorithm and an MILP-based scheduling approach in Appendix \ref{app:optimality}.
-Experimental results show that our algorithm achieves comparable performance to the MILP-based approach while being significantly more efficient.
-Additionally, we evaluate the responsiveness of our scheduling algorithm to network variations in Appendix \ref{app:net_variation}.
-Simulation results show that \sys effectively accommodates diverse network conditions through the proposed scheduling algorithm with different parallel strategies.
+\textbf{More experimental results.} We compare our scheduling algorithm with an MILP-based scheduling approach in Appendix \ref{app:optimality}.
+Experimental results show that our algorithm achieves comparable performance to the MILP approach.